Bal des Ardents: Background

-In 1380, after the death of his father Charles V of France, the 12-year-old Charles VI was crowned king, beginning his minority with his four uncles acting as regents.
-Within two years, one of his uncles, Philip of Burgundy, described by historian Robert Knecht as "one of the most powerful princes in Europe", became sole regent to the young king after Louis of Anjou pillaged the royal treasury and departed to campaign in Italy.
-For their part, Charles' other two uncles, John of Berry and Louis of Bourbon, showed little interest in governing.
+In 1380, after the death of his father Charles V of France, the 12-year-old Charles VI was crowned King of France, beginning his minority with his four uncles acting as regents.
+Within two years, one of his uncles, Philip II of Burgundy, described by historian Robert Knecht as "one of the most powerful princes in Europe", became sole regent to the young king after Louis I of Anjou pillaged the royal treasury and departed to campaign in Italy.
+For their part, Charles' other two uncles, John of Berry and Louis II of Bourbon, showed little interest in governing.
 In 1387, the 20-year-old Charles assumed sole control of the monarchy and immediately dismissed his uncles and reinstated the Marmousets, his father's traditional counselors.
 Unlike his uncles, the Marmousets wanted peace with England, less taxation and a strong, responsible central government—policies that resulted in a negotiated three-year truce with England, and the Duke of Berry being stripped of his post as governor of Languedoc because of his excessive taxation.